 What is a dental implant?

-How much do Dental Implants cost?
+How much does a Dental Implant cost?

 Costs for implants vary.
-A basic single tooth dental implant cost should be about $5300.
+A basic single tooth dental implant cost should be about $5,500.
 This is broken up into 3 steps.
-The consultation and planning phase which costs $55 and $200 for a scan if required.
-The implant surgery which costs $2450, and the final crown which costs $2595.
-These are general indications and will vary depending on the case.
-Larger treatment plans with multiple implants or more complex planning cases are costed on a case by case basis.
+The consultation and planning phase which costs $105 and $220 for a scan if required.
+As a general guide, Implant surgery costs about $2,550 and an implant crown $2,715.

-Am I suitable for implants?
+Am I suitable for a dental implant?

-How long does it take?
+How long does the dental implant procedure take?

-Depending on the type of treatment we can give some form of tooth in that time.
-However, when doing complex work such as this, we like to take time to make sure we have the best possible result using the best possible material.
+Depending on the type of treatment, we can give you some form of tooth in that time.
+However, when doing complex work such as this, we like to dedicate the appropriate time to making sure you get the best possible results using the best possible materials.
 Anything that can be done in 3-5 days would only be temporary, and not the best available.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.